dfki-ric/pytransform3d/doc/source/transformation_over_time.rst

 you should consider interpolating between samples.

 We can visualize the problem in the figure below.
-The tranformation graph with 3 coordinate systems A, B and C is visualized over time.
+The tranformation graph with 3 coordinate systems: world, A, B is visualized over time.
 Each circle represents a sample (measurement) holding the transformation from the parent to the child frame.

-Let's assume we want inspect the situation at the timestep tq.
+Let's assume we want inspect the situation at the timestep tq (q=query).
 In order to use the :class:`~pytransform3d.transform_manager.TransformManager` to traverse the graph, we have to interpolate the transformation between the A and B frame.